Universal City, California: Lankershim Land and Water Company

 They purchased lots 276, 277, 278; also a small portion of Lot 279, marked "Mary L. Carhart" (left side of the Lankershim bridge).
 Only 230 acres of the northern part of lot 278 became the official studios front lot in 1915.
 The zoo and second open-air stage were constructed on the northern sections of lot 277 and 278.
 The mountain portions above 600 ft were not incorporated into studio use until MCA/Universal's master plan to level the hills and create the Universal Studio Tour Center and City Walk.

 Universal City Ranch (Forest Lawn) moves

 Between 1914 and 1915 "Universal City" assets were moved to the Lankershim location.

 Forest Lawn Memorial Park (Hollywood Hills) history before 1917

-The Providencia Land and Water Development Company property was used as a location for some early films, most significantly the battle scenes in the silent classic about the American Civil War, The Birth of a Nation (1915).
+The Providencia Land and Water Development Company property was used as a location for some early films, most significantly the battle scenes in the silent film about the American Civil War, The Birth of a Nation (1915).

-In 1912, Carl Laemmle (IMP) Universal Pictures took over the assets of Nestor Studios and named this area Universal City.
-The photograph of this area can be seen in Los Angeles Public Library archives: "A Birds Eye View of Universal City":